Integrity and

 that you’re obliged to follow elaborate courses of education to be competitive

-that’s not scheduled and little time for you to restore inner peace and to
+time that’s not scheduled when you might naturally restore your inner peace and

 4 These comments

-are not intended to deny that many benefits can be experienced from competing
+are not intended to deny that you might experience many benefits from competing

 or following organized sports.
 These comments are intended to caution that in

-competing or following organized sports can illuminate many aspects of personal
+competing or following organized sports can illuminate many aspects of your

-intention to be the best person that they can be -or not, is essential to how
+to be the best person that you can be or not is essential to how much you might

 1 There are people who express wisdom and